 Several states away, my eventual spouse was similarly Star Wars-obsessed.
 After school, he’d stage elaborate battles with a vast action figure collection, then fall asleep listening to the audio recording of A New Hope on cassette.

 Still, it took a pandemic to make us jump on board the May the 4th space cruiser.
-We were about a month into lockdown, toilet paper and yeast were in short supply, and we hadn’t managed to shoehorn in a single Fabulous!
+It was 2020, we were about a month into lockdown, toilet paper and yeast were in short supply, and we hadn’t managed to shoehorn in a single Fabulous!
 Virtual!
 Adventure!!!
 The kids were having a rough day, especially once they remembered it was the same date our ancient feline (I mean, she was practically Yoda-old in cat years ... ) had become one with the Force.
 Playing with the kittens we’d since adopted wasn’t helping much, so drastic cheer-up measures were in order.

 Is Star Wars Day some made-up marketing thing?